andk/pause/doc/operating-model.md

 * Indexing permissions may be revoked (or transferred) if the name of the package is offensive, illegal, or infringes on someone's or some company's rights.
+* Indexing permissions may be revoked if portions of your upload pose an unwarranted security risk.
 * Indexing permissions aren't the only factor that controls whether a package will be added to the index.
   The other factors are listed in §3.5. below.